ColtenMikulastik/ip_columbo/readme.md

 ***DO NOT PUSH PERSONAL API KEYS TO GIT REPO***
 #### Standard github procedures:
 1. fork library to your own repos
+2. make branch for your code
-2. make changes
+3. make changes
-3. make PR
+3. make PR to my repo on your changes branch